Transia-RnD/thehub/README.md

 2. Copy the template directory in `template` and paste the dir into either amendments or sidechains.
 3. Rename the directory to match the rippled branch name EXACTLY. ie. `hooks` -> `hooks`.
 4. Configure your `rippled.cfg` file to include the amendment.
 5. Create a pull request.
-Include the rippled branch and repository if different than XRPLF/rippled.
+Include the version, rippled branch and repository if different than XRPLF/rippled.

 > Someone will review and once approved it is added to the build process.